 Finding Your ROI Data in cTrader

-While you can calculate this manually, for truly effective performance tracking, it is highly recommended to link your cTrader account to a third-party analytics service like Myfxbook or FX Blue.
-These platforms automatically calculate and track your ROI over time, providing a much more detailed and verifiable analysis.
+cTrader's built-in "Analyze" tab provides a detailed breakdown of your account's performance, showing you the Net Profit you need for the calculation.
+However, for truly effective performance tracking, the professional standard is to link your cTrader account to a third-party analytics service like Myfxbook or FX Blue.
+These platforms provide a public, verifiable link to your performance, automatically calculate your monthly and annualized ROI, track your drawdown in real-time, and provide much more sophisticated analytics.

 A simple ROI figure is not enough for a meaningful cBot evaluation.
 A 20% ROI is fantastic if it was achieved in one month, but it's poor if it took five years.
 To be useful, ROI must be considered in the context of time and risk.

-To compare different cBots or strategies fairly, you should "annualize" the ROI.
-This projects the return over a one-year period.
-A simplified way to think about it is:
+To compare different cBots fairly, you should "annualize" the ROI.
+This projects the return over a one-year period, creating a standardized metric.

 A high ROI is meaningless if it came with a terrifying level of risk.
-Would you be happy with a 50% ROI if your account almost got wiped out with an 80% drawdown?
 This is why you must always evaluate ROI in relation to the Maximum Drawdown.
 A superior metric for this is the Calmar Ratio.

 So, What is a "Good" ROI for a cBot?